Jacqueline Diamond - Home

 What do you recommend for aspiring authors?

 • Read a lot of books in the genre you want to write.
+And read widely in other fields as well, including nonfiction.

-• Write, write and write some more.
+• Write, write, and write some more.
 Rewrite.
 If necessary, start over.
 Some books are best considered a learning experience.

 • Take classes, join a critique group, find an online loop or site and listen carefully.
 Not all advice is good, but authors have to be prepared to learn and revise.

 • Read blogs and learn about the publishing industry.
+It keeps changing.

 Top of Page

-HOME BOOKS WRITING TIPS
+HOME BOOKS

 This website property of Jackie Diamond Hyman.

-Copyright © 2004-2022 All Rights Reserved
+Copyright © 2004-2025 All Rights Reserved

-Last updated on April 26, 2022
+Last updated on November 14, 2025